theandrew168/autocert/README.md

 ## Motivation
 I often find myself with the need to host simple Python web apps as demos for friends / clients.
-In these situations, I want the demo to be properly secured via HTTPS but I don't want to worry about the extra infrastructure that comes with setting up a reverse proxy (NGINX, Caddy, etc).
+In these situations, I want the demo to be properly secured via [HTTPS](https://en.wikipedia.org/wiki/HTTPS) but I don't want to worry about the extra infrastructure that comes with setting up a reverse proxy ([NGINX](http://nginx.org/), [Caddy](https://caddyserver.com/), etc).
-This library allows you to add an auto-renewing TLS certificate [Let's Encrypt](https://letsencrypt.org/) to your website with a single line of code.
+This library allows you to add an auto-renewing TLS certificate from [Let's Encrypt](https://letsencrypt.org/) to your website with a single line of code.

 There is quite a bit of dogma surrounding the hosting of Python-based web applications.
 Most folks believe that utilizing a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is a hard requirement for achieving a secure, fast, and reliable deployment.
 Some cite "performance" and others cite "safety" but I've never really been 100% convinced.
 I really like the simplicity of hosting a [Flask](https://flask.palletsprojects.com/en/1.1.x/) or [Django](https://www.djangoproject.com/) app by combining a pure-Python [WSGI server](https://www.python.org/dev/peps/pep-3333/) (such as [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/)) with this project.
-It might not be the best deployment option for a high-traffic, business-critical application but it can easily support a few hundred requests per second on a small [Digital Ocean](https://www.digitalocean.com/) droplet.
+It might not be the best deployment option for a high-traffic, business-critical applications but it can easily support a few hundred requests per second on a small [Digital Ocean](https://www.digitalocean.com/) droplet.

 ## Install
 If you are unfamiliar with [virtual environments](https://docs.python.org/3/library/venv.html), I suggest taking a brief moment to learn about them and set one up.